UQ-RCC/hpc-docs/guides/OnDemand-Guide.md

 ## Troubleshooting

+The onBunya desktops have been a game changer for people's access to high performance computing resources.

+From time to time, users may experience minor inconvenience due to bugs or hardware malfunction.

+This section provides some useful information for some of them.
+If what you are seeing is not here, then please submit a support request to rcc-support@uq.edu.au

+### You get a web page with an error message and a big red button on it

+Please READ what it says, refer to the Note in this [section](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/OnDemand-Guide.md#onbunya-dashboard) above and follow the instructions to initialise your home directory _before_ using onBunya.

+### Authentication Error

-* If you get an error in the authentication stage that says something like this<br>
+If you get an error in the authentication stage that says something like this<br>
 User ... authenticated with identity provider bunyaaaf does not exist.<br>
 it could mean that you used the wrong credentials (staff cf. student) or it could be that your application for access to Bunya has not been processed, or possibly even submitted.

-* If your Desktop looks incomplete or blank then you will need to reinitialise it.<br>You do this by terminating all running onBunya Desktops, then deleting the contents of your Desktop folder in your home directory, but leave the empty folder.
-Then relaunch a desktop (it may take a little bit longer to initialise)
+Refer to the  accessing Bunya section of the Bunya User Guide.

+### Your onBunya Desktop appears blank

+Your Desktop has become damaged and needs to be rebuilt.</br>
+Close all your launched desktops and delete their associated jobs.</br>
+Then, </br>
+use one of
+- an ssh connection to a login node,
+- the Clusters/Bunya_Shell_Access feature of onBunya,
+- the Files feature of onBunya to remove the entire Desktop folder from your home directory.

+Then resubmit an onBunya desktop job and launch the desktop.
+It will take a little bit longer to launch the first time.

+# Your Desktop appears to display all of the contents of your home directory

-* If your Desktop looks like it has all the contents of your home directory (instead of just the Desktop icons) then<br>terminate all running onBunya Desktops, then check that this is set in the file `$HOME/.config/user-dirs.dirs`<br>`XDG_DESKTOP_DIR="$HOME/Desktop"`<br>Fix, as necessary, and relaunch a desktop.
+If your Desktop looks like it has all the contents of your home directory (instead of just a few Desktop icons) then</br>
+terminate all running onBunya Desktops, then check that this is set in the file `$HOME/.config/user-dirs.dirs`</br>
+`XDG_DESKTOP_DIR="$HOME/Desktop"`<br>Fix, as necessary, and relaunch a desktop.

+### Your Expert Desktop job cancels almost immediately

+This is generally some sort of error has occurred as the desktop environment was being set up or as you launched the desktop.

+We usually suspect that you are hitting the "Invalid EGL device" error.
+Try the following.

+Instead of requesting a GPU accelerated desktop from the menus,
+- request a Regular or Expert Desktop,
+- add a suitable GPU using the web form,
+- when the job starts, launch the desktop,
+- open a terminal app in the desktop,
+- load the virtualgl module using the command `module load virtualgl` in the terminal,
+- start your software using the command `vglrun -d egl <command>` in the terminal.

 ## Software